qf6101/adaqs/README.md

 This repository discusses fast rank techniques using additive ensembles of regression trees.
 The discussions are restricted only in academic scope with some theoretical and experimental analysis.
-The commercial use of our contributions are not allowed.
+The commercial use of our contributions is not allowed.

 ## Introduction

 Quickscorer[^1] is a fast algorithm to rank documents with additive ensembles of regression trees.
-To efficiently score a document of features, rather than searching along individual trees in depth first manner as the conventional approaches do[^2], quickscorer transforms the trees into a suite of flat structures and searches in them along the features.
+To efficiently score a document of features, rather than searching along individual trees in a depth-first manner as the conventional approaches do[^2], quickscorer transforms the trees into a suite of flat structures and searches in them along the features.
 The experiments show that quickscorer achieves more than 2x speedups over the previous methods.

-However it is non-trivial to adapt quickscorer to regression trees with default directions trained by XGBoost library[^3] which is used widely by data scientists to achieve state-of-the-art results on many machine learning challenges.
-This means when a feature value is absent in a sparse data instance, the instance is classified into the predefined default directions (either left child or right child) by the tree nodes the split conditions of which are determined by this absent feature.
-The invention of default direction is an elegant solution to handle all sparsity patterns (e.g., missing values and one hot encoding) in a unfied way and boost the training process extremely fast.
+However, it is non-trivial to adapt quickscorer to regression trees with default directions trained by XGBoost library[^3] which is used widely by data scientists to achieve state-of-the-art results on many machine learning challenges.
+This means when a feature value is absent in a sparse data instance, the instance is classified into the predefined default directions (either the left child or right child) by the tree nodes the split conditions of which are determined by this absent feature.
+The invention of the default direction is an elegant solution to handle all sparsity patterns (e.g., missing values and one hot encoding) in a unified way and boost the training process extremely fast.

 This repository extends the work of quickscorer by proposing a novel adaptive algorithm (i.e., AdaQS) for sparse data and regression trees with default directions as trained by XGBoost.
 The experiments show that our algorithm achieves intensively better performance than a straightforward extension of quickscorer (i.e., PlainQS) to meet this problem setting.